kaistAI/FLASK/README.md

 ## Overview
-This is the repository for the KAIST FLASK project, a task-agnostic evaluation protocol of language model with fine-grained instance-wise skill set as metrics.
+This is the repository for the FLASK project, a task-agnostic evaluation protocol of language model with fine-grained instance-wise skill set as metrics.

 ## Evaluation
 TBA